insilica/gdc-spark-gitbook/2_tumor_similarity/README.md

   Tumor similarity is an important method to enable data exploration and model creation.
 Similarity models rely on two components **fingerprinting** and **similarity metric**

   ## Tumor Fingerprinting
-  We define **tumor fingerprinting** to be the creation of numeric vectors from tumor samples.
+ **Tumor fingerprinting** is the creation of numeric vectors from tumor samples.
 Biological assays exist to measure diverse tumor and normal tissue features.
 Here we will focus on rna-sequencing as a method to estimate protein expression.

   In this example we represent a tumor as a vector of gene expression values.
-Each  Genes are identified via ensembl identifiers and expression given as FPKM
+Genes are identified via ensembl identifiers and expression given as FPKM

 | Tumor_Sample | ENSG | 2:0 | 3:0 | 4:0 |
  | -- | -- | -- | -- | -- |